Chat with us, powered by LiveChat

 At times, they might sit quietly in the corner while you move through something internal.
 You may even forget they are there.

 The best trip sitters help us feel safe.
 As psychologist Stephen W. Porges writes, “Basically, when humans feel safe, their nervous systems support the homeostatic functions of health, growth, and restoration, while they simultaneously become accessible to others without feeling or expressing threat and vulnerability.”
-When we feel safe, we can open up, break down, reveal our innermost thoughts and struggles without fear.
+We can open up, break down, and reveal our innermost thoughts and struggles without fear.

 An effective guide helps you feel more confident and self-sufficient.
-They listen and point you back to yourself, because you have everything within you to move through your experience.
+They listen.
+They point you back to yourself because you have everything within you to move through your experience.
 As Resmaa Menakem, author of My Grandmother's Hands: Racialized Trauma and the Mending of Our Bodies and Hearts, says, “Healing is a reminder of what we already are and what we have always been part of.”

 Your tripsitter is there to support your process, not to become the main character in it.